 It’s worth looking at GM’s leverage in terms of long-term liabilities with respect to equity to see how the company’s total long-term liabilities have changed in the past few years.

-In terms of long-term liabilities to equity ratio, GM’s result has been nearly flat in the last 5 years from 2015 to 2020.
+In terms of long-term liabilities to equity ratio, GM’s results had not fluctuated much in the last 5 years between fiscal 2015 and 2021.

 This chart is quite similar to the long-term liabilities to equity ratio in terms of trend.

 The only difference is that the ratio is much higher in the current chart.

 This is expected when you take into consideration of GM’s total liabilities that include everything that the company owes to 3rd parties.

 For total liabilities, the respective leverage ratio also has not fluctuated that much for the last 5 years from fiscal 2015 to 2021, hovering around 4.0X.

 In fiscal 2021, GM’s total liabilities to equity ratio has declined and gone as low as 3.0X as of the 3rd quarter, also a record low since fiscal 2015.

 Again, GM has been able to manage its liabilities quite reasonably well and the leverage has been kept in check.